SanjaLV/LFL/README.md

 Attention lfl processes command in a chain so it possible so

-!! --max-player will NOT change previous --generation behavior !v It is possible to chain multiple commands together like:
+WARRNING: --max-player will NOT change previous --generation behavior
+NOTE: It is possible to chain multiple commands together like:
 ```bash
 ./lfl --max-player 25 --dir BPL_winter --generate bpl_half.html \
       --dir  BPL_summer --generate bpl.html